-On 27 March 2024, ESA lodged the present application at the Court's Registry, which was registered at the Court on the same date.
-ESA requests the Court to:

-1. declare that Iceland has failed to fulfil its obligations under the Act referred to at point 10g of Annex XXII to the EEA Agreement (Directive (EU) 2017/828 of the European Parliament and of the Council of 17 May 2017 amending Directive 2007/36/EC as regards the encouragement of long-term shareholder engagement), as adapted by Protocol 1 to the EEA Agreement, and under Article 7 of the EEA Agreement, by failing to adopt the measures necessary to implement the Act within the time prescribed, or in any event, by failing to inform the EFTA Surveillance Authority thereof, and

-- 2. order Iceland to bear the costs of these proceedings. - On 5 June 2024, Iceland submitted its defence, which was registered at the Court on the same date.
+- On 27 March 2024, ESA lodged the present application at the Court's Registry, which was registered at the Court on the same date.
+ESA requests the Court to: - 1. declare that Iceland has failed to fulfil its obligations under Article 7 of the EEA Agreement by failing to make the Act referred to at point 10ga of Annex XXII to the EEA Agreement (Commission Implementing Regulation (EU) 2018/1212 of 3 September 2018 laying down minimum requirements implementing the provisions of Directive 2007/36/EC of the European Parliament and of the Council as regards shareholder identification, the transmission of information and the facilitation of the exercise of shareholders rights), as adapted by Protocol 1 to the EEA Agreement, part of its internal legal order, and - 2. order Iceland to bear the costs of these proceedings. - On 5 June 2024, Iceland submitted its defence, which was registered at the Court on the same date.
 Iceland submits that the facts of the case, as brought forward in the application, are correct and undisputed.
 Furthermore, Iceland states that it does not dispute the declaration sought by ESA. - A deadline of 11 July 2024 was set for the reply.
 By way of a letter dated 25 June 2024, registered at the Court on the same date, ESA notes that Iceland has not contested the declaration sought.
-Consequently, ESA waives its right to reply under Article 108 of the Rules of Procedure ("RoP") and consents to the Court dispensing with the oral procedure should it wish to do so. - The deadline for intervention expired, pursuant to Article 113(1) RoP, on 27 June 2024.
-On 5 July 2024, Iceland wrote to the Court stating that it also consents to the Court dispensing with the oral hearing pursuant to Article 70 RoP. - 17 The deadline for submitting written observations expired on 12 August 2024.
-No written observations were received. - After having received the express consent of the parties, the Court, acting on a report from the Judge-Rapporteur, decided, pursuant to Article 70 RoP, to dispense with the oral procedure.
+Consequently, ESA waives its right to reply under Article 108 of the

+- Rules of Procedure ("RoP") and consents to the Court dispensing with the oral procedure should it wish to do so. - The deadline for intervention expired, pursuant to Article 113(1) RoP, on 27 June 2024.
+On 5 July 2024, Iceland wrote to the Court stating that it also consents to the Court dispensing with the oral hearing pursuant to Article 70 RoP. - The deadline for submitting written observations expired on 12 August 2024.
+No written observations were received. - 17 After having received the express consent of the parties, the Court, acting on a report from the Judge-Rapporteur, decided, pursuant to Article 70 RoP, to dispense with the oral procedure.